The SpongeBob Movie: Sponge on the Run: Theatrical and streaming

 July 31 (as a result of the COVID-19 pandemic), and finally August 7, 2020.
 In June 2020, it was announced that the film's theatrical release had been cancelled and it would instead be released through video on demand and CBS All Access (now Paramount+) in early 2021.
 In December 2020, it was revealed that the film would be releasing in February 2021.
 On January 28, 2021, it was announced that the film would release on March 4, 2021, the same day CBS All Access rebranded as Paramount+.
 In addition to the ViacomCBS streaming service, the film was available on Apple TV, Amazon Prime Video, Vudu, and other digital platforms.

 In July 2020, Netflix acquired international distribution rights to the film, excluding the United States, Canada, and China.
 On July 30, 2020, Paramount Pictures Canada announced that the film would be released in Canadian theaters on August 14, 2020.
 Between the Netflix and Paramount+ deals, Paramount recouped the entire production cost of the film.
 The film was released internationally on Netflix on November 5, 2020.

 Home media

 The SpongeBob Movie: Sponge on the Run was released on DVD and Blu-ray on February 2, 2021, in Canada.
 In the U.S., the film was released on DVD and Blu-ray on July 13, 2021.
+Pearl Krabs (voiced by Lori Alan) appears in a deleted scene that is included on the film's Blu-Ray release.